PHYS-100 Introductory Astronomy

 PHYS-305 Topics in Physics

 Selected topics not covered in other courses.
 May include statistical mechanics, nuclear physics, heat and thermodynamics, material science and planetary astronomy.

 This course serves as an introduction to the physics discovered near the beginning of the 20th Century and beyond.
 Topics include Special Relativity, the wave nature of matter, the particle nature of light, the Bohr atom, Non-Relativistic Quantum Mechanics, the hydrogen atom, molecular structure, nuclear structure, and nuclear applications.
 Additional topics may be covered, depending on professor/student interests.
 A number of seminal experiments are performed and studied, which aids in putting the introduced ideas into both scientific and historical context.
 Prerequisites: MATH-112 and PHYS-205.

 Optical, mechanical and electromagnetic wave phenomena in one, two, and three dimensions.
 Covers free space, fluids and solids.
 Begins with Maxwell's equations.

-First course covers history of quantum mechanics leading to the Bohr Atom.
-Second course focuses on mathematical treatment of quantum mechanics fundamentals.
-Includes Schrodinger formulation, approximation methods, symmetry and angular momentum.
+FCovers history of quantum mechanics leading to the Bohr Atom.
+Also focuses on mathematical treatment of quantum mechanics fundamentals.
+Includes Schrodinger formulation,approximation methods, symmetry and angular momentum.
 Covers applications to simple atoms and molecules.

 PHYS-404 Thermodynamics & Statistical Mechanics